-In this lesson the student will discuss traveling and problems which might occur when having a vacation.
+In this Advanced ESL lesson, the student will discuss traveling and problems which might occur when having a vacation.
 They will also learn and practice inversion.

 Warm-up